started reading Philip José Farmer's books in the late

 the covers; he also donated a very rare hardcover edition.

-and colleague, gave me the idea to bring the PJF Bibliography online in
+and former colleague, gave me the idea to bring the PJF Bibliography online in

 1998, after he had done the same with his beer